PAL

 Prov.:

-Cod.: paper, 254 ff. (foliated with Persian forms of Hindu-Arabic numerals at the centre top of rectos, with ‘91’ skipped and ‘179’ repeated, ‘55’ and ‘56’ between ‘48’ and ‘49’, f.
-135 inserted after f.
-143 and numbered ‘144〈bis〉’; catchwords).
+Cod.: paper, 254 ff. (foliated with Urdu forms of Hindu-Arabic numerals at the centre top of rectos, with 91 and 135 skipped, 144 and 179 repeated, and 55 and 56 between 48 and 49; the actual f.
+135 is incorrectly inserted after f.
+143 and numbered 144; catchwords).
 Possibly multiple clear nastaʿlīq and some naskh hands, generally dotted.
-Book and chapter titles in red, often omitted but indicated by a modern hand.
+Book and section titles in (presumably) red, often omitted; all book and section beginnings indicated in the margins by a modern hand in pencil.
 Abjad and Hindu-Arabic numerals and geometrical points in the text overlined in red.
-Most of the diagrams and some small tables in the margins; spaces reserved for some missing tables (e.g., 18v–19r for the sine); a rosette (135r [144bisr], incorrectly placed).
-An inner frame around the text area; an outer frame around the inner area for glosses; a border-line around the outer area for glosses.
+Most of the diagrams and some small tables in the margins; spaces reserved for some missing tables (e.g., 18v–19r for the sine); a rosette (144r, i.e., the actual f.
+135r).
+An inner frame around the text area; an outer frame around the inner area for glosses; a rule border around the outer area for glosses.
 Codex in acceptable condition; major damage by worms around the folds of ff.
 124–151 (mostly restored), further damage in the folds from f.
 187 onwards; some damage by insects.
 Dimensions: not given; between 10 and 19 lines per page.

 Bibl.: Kāmil Ḥusayn, Fihrist-i nusakh-i qalamī (ʿarabī, fārsī wa Urdū).
 Subḥān Allāh Ūriyanṭal Lāʾibrīrī Muslim Yūnīwarsiṭī ʿAlīgaṛh, vol. I, Aligarh: Aligarh Muslim University, 1930, p.
 121; LAMTMª José Parra, ‘A List of Arabic Manuscripts of Naṣīr al-Dīn al-Ṭūsī’s Taḥrīr al-Majisṭī’, Suhayl 16–17 (2018–2019), pp. 251–322, p.
 256 (no. 4).